The-Academic-Observatory/observatory-platform/docs/tutorials/workflow/step_by_step.md

  `<table_name>_<customversion>_YYYY-MM-DD.json`.

-The BigQuery table loading utility functions in the Observatory Platform will try to find the correct schema to use for loading table data, based on release date and version information.
+The BigQuery table loading utility functions in the Observatory Platform will try to find the correct schema to use for loading table data, based on the release date and custom version.
 If no version is specified, the most recent schema with a date less than or equal to the release date of the data is returned.
 If a version string is specified, the most current (date) schema in that series is returned.